-Throughout the course you will study four Core Mathematics modules which will build upon the topics studied at GCSE.
-Your studies will be supplemented by applications units in Statistics and Decision Mathematics.
+Throughout the course you will study Pure Mathematics modules which will build upon the topics studied at GCSE.
+In addition to Pure Mathematics you will also study compulsory Statistics and Mechanics units.

 Click here for more information on the Edexcel GCE Maths Specification and course material.

 Click here to download a copy of the Edexcel GCE Maths Specification